Savvas Karantzias: Career

 Savvas Karantzias made his recording debut in 2015 with the album "Echomonologues," released in collaboration with Subways Music Company.
 His extensive body of work includes a diverse range of compositions for orchestra, choir, theater, chamber music, and solo instruments.

 In 2016, he composed the music-theatrical play "O kiklos tou 10" (The Circle of 10), which premiered at the Michael Cacoyannis Foundation and featured collaborations with distinguished actors, directors, and choreographers.

 One of his notable works includes the oratorio "Theophanes the Greek" composed in 2017, which honors the founder of Russian iconography.
 The piece was first performed at the Cathedral Church of the Annunciation in Rhodes and subsequently in Istanbul, Paris, Moscow, and Alexandria under the auspices of the Patriarchate of Alexandria, where he received the honor of Grand Commander of Our Lion Battalion of Alexandria.

 Savvas Karantzias's compositions have gained international recognition, being performed by prominent artists and ensembles globally.
 In 2018, he began a long-term collaboration with the Moscow Synodal Choir, providing new works annually for their performances.

 In 2020, he completed the oratorio "Andrei Rublev," which premiered at the Zaryadye Concert Hall in Moscow.
 His works have since been published through the intellectual rights company Musicentry and the Dutch publishing house Donemus.

 In 2022, he launched the project "The Sound of the Saints," which premiered at Symphony Space in New York.
 That year also marked the start of his collaboration with the Archdiocesan Cathedral Choir and Orchestra.

 Most recently, in 2023, Savvas Karantzias composed the work "Katharsis," performed by the award-winning Estonian Philharmonic Chamber Choir under the direction of Tõnu Kaljuste.
 The piece debuted in Rhodes and is dedicated to renowned composers, Arvo Pärt, Veljo Tormis, the Estonian Philharmonic Chamber Choir and Tõnu Kaljuste.

-Contributions

-Savvas Karantzias's works reflect various influences and styles, showcasing his ability to blend contemporary themes with traditional musical elements.
-His contributions to the field of music and education continue to impact both students and audiences worldwide.